-The Art of Education University complies with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local requirements regarding students with disabilities.
+The Art of Education University complies with the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and state and local requirements regarding students with disabilities.
 AOEU will provide reasonable accommodations or services to qualified students with disabilities.

-The Art of Education University will deem a request for accommodation or services reasonable if the request:
+The Art of Education University will deem a request for accommodation or services reasonable if the request meets the following requirements: